Two more McDonald's franchisees fined for child labor violations in Louisiana and Texas

 - Iowa's Senate advances bill to loosen child labor laws

-The Biden administration in April urged U.S. meat companies to make sure they aren't using child labor, after an investigation found more than 100 kids working overnight for a third-party company that cleans slaughterhouses, handling dangerous equipment, like skull-splitters and bone saws.
+The Biden administration in April urged U.S. meat companies to make sure they aren't using child labor after an investigation found more than 100 kids working overnight for a third-party company that cleans slaughterhouses, including handling dangerous equipment such as skull-splitters and bone saws.

 for more features.